-Your boss walks in with a chart of the last 12 months of transactional Net Promoter survey results and he’s not happy!
+Your boss walks in with a chart of the last 12 months of transactional Net Promoter survey results and she’s not happy!

-The score went down last month and he want’s to know why.
+The score went down last month and she want’s to know why.
 Looks like you’ll have to hunt around to find a reason for the change; or will you?

 Just because your survey score has gone down, or up, doesn’t mean that there has actually been a change in the overall business NPS.
 It might just be a fluke of the sample you have collected.
 The change might be within the Margin of Error.

-The problem is: how do you know how close your estimate is to the actual NPS?
+How do you know how close your sample NPS estimate is to the population NPS?

-You can discover this by calculating a Margin of Error.
-This will tell you that you can be, say, 95% certain that the NPS for all your customers is between your sample score plus the Margin of Error and the sample score minus the Margin of Error.
+Using Margin of Error, you can be, say, 95% certain that the Population NPS for all your customers is between your sample NPS plus the Margin of Error and your sample NPS minus the Margin of Error.

-So before you break out the hard hats and wait for the blame game to start you need to determine if a real change has occurred.
-The problem with Net Promoter is that the statistics that you normally use for survey scores don’t work so well for NPS.
+So before you break out the hard hats and wait for the blame game to start you need to determine if the change in score is greater than the Margin of Error, i.e. outside the Confidence Interval.

 Calculating Margin of Error for Net Promoter®